Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Overview

 A theorem of Frostman for functions on $S^1$ extended by Beurling \cite{beurling} to distributions, which is however not of pure support-type, asserts that if a distribution is supported on a set of small Hausdorff dimension, its Fourier coefficients cannot decay too fast.
 Let us also mention that some results relating the size of the support of a function on $\R$ with the density of the support of its spectrum appeared recently in \cite{amit_olevskii,nazarov_olevskii}.

-Let us now introduce the second topic of this note, namely the cosine transform, which served as our main motivation for pursuing an uncertainty principle for distributions.
+Let us now introduce a prototypical class of functions on the grassmannian that we will consider, which is of geometric origin.
 Denote by $|\cos(E, E')|$ the cosine of the angle between linear subspaces $E$ and $E'$.
 It can be defined by $|\cos(E, E')|=\sqrt{\det(P_E\circ P_{E'}:E\to E)}$, where $P_F$ is the orthogonal projection to $F$.

 The cosine transform $\Cos:L^2(\Gr_k(\R^n))\to L^2(\Gr_k(\R^n))$ is the bounded operator It is self-adjoint and preserves the class of smooth functions, and so extends to the space of distributions, still denoted $\Cos:C^{-\infty}(\Gr_k(\R^n))\to C^{-\infty}(\Gr_k(\R^n))$.